SymoneAustin/100-days-of-code/log.md

 **Today's Progress**: I continued my lesson on Javascript on Codecademy.

-**Thoughts:** I had an early morning and I long day but I spent a couple hours making some progress on the Javascript path.
+**Thoughts:** I had an early morning and a long day but I spent a couple hours making some progress on the Javascript path.
 One of the things I learned is the way to find out if an object has a vaule ( obj.hasOwnProperty(prop) ).

 **Link to work:**
 https://twitter.com/SymoneAustin/status/830621307058454530